 Advocate against sexual assault and harassment

 Sexual violence and harassment affect millions of people each year.
-More than one in three women experience sexual violence involving physical contact during their lifetime, and nearly one in five women have experienced completed or attempted rape.
+It's estimated that about one in three women experience sexual and/or physical violence during their lifetime, while nearly one in five women have experienced completed or attempted rape.
 More than half of women report experiencing street harassment, with women of color, lesbians, and bisexual women experiencing it at a higher rate.
 Campus sexual violence is also extremely pervasive.
 Women ages 18–24 are at an elevated risk of sexual violence, and 13% of all college students experience rape or sexual assault.
-Preventing sexual violence involves systemic change and targeted polices that improve campus safety and gender bias.
+Preventing sexual violence involves systemic change and targeted policies that improve campus safety and gender bias.
 Many campuses hold events like Take Back the Night and Vagina Monologues to raise awareness of sexual violence impacting college students.
 Consider donating to these events or participating in them to show your support for preventing sexual assault and harassment on campus.
 It's also important to teach college students to be proactive bystanders by standing up and speaking out against violence, as well as be aware of their gender bias and how these biases can lead to creating a hostile campus culture for students identifying as women.

 The full participation of all genders in society is needed to live a productive life.
 It’s not enough to simply acknowledge the contributions of women and foster awareness of systemic discrimination facing women—we all need to take an active role in empowering and supporting the women in our own lives.
 The future and economic success of our nation depends on it.

 Looking for more great content about and for women?
-Check out the blogs and articles under the tag “Women’s History Month.”
+Check out the blogs and articles categorized under the “Women’s History Month” tag.